 When Should I Begin the Medicaid Planning Process?

 Medicaid has a rule in place called the five year lookback rule.
 The purpose of the rule is to make sure that people do not transfer or give away property just to qualify for benefits.
 Medicaid will look back five years from when you require nursing home care, and will see if any assets were transferred.
 If so, you’ll be disqualified from Medicaid for a set number of months equal to dividing the value of transferred assets by the average monthly nursing home cost.
 During the disqualification period, you will likely have to pay out of pocket for nursing care.

 To protect the maximum assets, this means you should try to create a Medicaid plan five years before you require nursing home care.
 If it is too late, you should act as quickly as possible to protect the maximum in assets.

 How Can an Oklahoma City, OK Medicaid Planning Lawyer Help?

-Parman & Easterday has a long track record of providing comprehensive Medicaid planning help to clients in and around Oklahoma City, OK and Kansas City, KS.
+Parman & Easterday has a long track record of providing comprehensive Medicaid planning help to clients in and around Oklahoma City, OK.
 When you are concerned about the legacy you will leave behind and you want to make sure your assets will not be lost due to the bills for nursing home care, you need to take action.

-Give us a call today at (405)-843-6100 in Oklahoma City or 913-385-9400 in Kansas to begin the Medicaid planning process.
+Give us a call today at (405) 843-6100 in Oklahoma City to begin the Medicaid planning process.
 You can also contact us online to speak with a member of our legal team and learn how to start protecting your assets so you’ll have the peace of mind of knowing a nursing home won’t drive you broke and leave nothing for you to give to the people you love.